satra/NiPyPe-Paper/nipype_paper.rst

 A framework for comparative algorithm development and dissemination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A uniform interface for a wide range of processing methods not only
+Uniform semantics for interfacing with a wide range of processing
-helps to create new pipelines but also allows a comparison of algorithms
+methods not only opens the possibility for richer Workflows, but also
-designed to deal with the same problem.
-Development of a new method when
+allows comparing algorithms that are designed to solve the same problem
-there are others already available should be driven by clear
-improvement.
-This can only be measured by comparison on real or
-simulated data.
-Unfortunately, a thorough comparison is usually
+across and within such diverse Workflows.
+Typically, such an exhaustive
-time-consuming, because of the need to deal with technicalities of
+comparison can be time-consuming, because of the need to deal with
-different software packages.
-NiPyPe helps with this by standardizing the
+interfacing different software packages.
+NiPyPe simplifies this process
-access to the software.
-Additionally, thanks to
+by standardizing the access to the software.
+Additionally, the iterables
-\ :sup:``[o] <#cmnt15>`_`\ the iterables mechanism, users can easily
-extend the comparison into many more dimensions in order to test
-different values of parameters.

-Comparison between methods can be done locally - by looking at their
-direct outputs or in the context of particular application.
-In the later
+mechanism allows users to easily extend such comparisons by providing a
+simple mechanism to test different parameter sets.

+Accuracy or efficiency of algorithms can be determined in an isolated
+manner by comparing their outputs or execution time or memory
+consumption on a given set of data.
+However, researchers typically want
-case one can look into how different algorithms used at early stages of
+to know how different algorithms used at earlier stages of processing
-processing influence the final output.
+might influence the final output or statistics they are interested in.
 As an example of such use, we have compared voxelwise isotropic,
 voxelwise anisotropic and surface based smoothing all for two levels of
 FWHM - 4 and 8mm.
 First one is the standard convolution with Gaussian